o3de/community/guides/o3de-code-review-guidelines.md

 e.g.

 Avoid: _"You should use a vector here has it will lead to better cache locality"_
 Prefer: _"A vector might be a good idea to use here to get better cache locality"_

 ### Include the _why_

-When suggesting a change (unless it's something really trivial) it's helpful to include the reason _why_ such a change is being proposed.
+When suggesting a change (unless it's something trivial) it's helpful to include the reason _why_ such a change is being proposed.
 This gives context to the request and can often act as a learning opportunity for the code author and other contributors who may be reviewing or observing the PR.

 ### Don't be late to the party